 - Basic CPR/ first aid skills

-- Learning to cook with electricity, outside.
+- Learning to cook without electricity, outside.

 - Learning Self-defense.